dilgreen/PattLangInst/README.md

 This site is a beginning of an attempt to address this reality, to address pattern language as a general approach, to encourage and explore the development of tools which could promntoe and popularise the approach.

+The sketch pattern '[Pattern Languages](https://www.patternlanguage.institute/pattern_languages)' on this site has more detail.

 contact: dil <at> dilgreen dot net